-JSON Data Types: null, true/false, Numbers, and Strings Explained
+JSON Data Types: null, Booleans, Numbers, Strings

 JSON data types explained: null, true, false, numbers, and strings.
 Covers type coercion risks, null handling, and language-specific parsing differences.